 The City engaged the assistance of a consultant, Conway Highbury, to carry out the review of the City's Register of Delegation of Authority, and a report was presented to the Audit and Risk Committee meeting on 31 January 2023 (Item 2 refers).
-A number of these recommendations have been incorporated into the 2023 Review of the Register of Delegations and proposed amendments are detailed in Attachments 1 and 2 to this Report.
+A number of these recommendations have been incorporated into the 2023 Review of the Register of Delegations and proposed amendments are detailed in Attachments 1 and 2 to Report CJ096-06/23.

-The amended clean version of the Register of Delegation of Authority is provided as Attachment 3 to this Report.
+The amended clean version of the Register of Delegation of Authority is provided as Attachment 3 to Report CJ096-06/23.

-- 1 ENDORSES the review of its delegations in accordance with sections 5.18 and 5.46 of the Local Government Act 1995; - 2 NOTES that a full review of the Register of Delegation of Authority was undertaken and consultant's report received on the City of Joondalup's Register of Delegation of Authority and considered by the City's Audit and Risk Committee on the 31 January 2023 (Item 2 refers); - 3 BY AN ABSOLUTE MAJORITY ADOPTS the amended Register of Delegation of Authority as provided in Attachment 3 to this Report.
+- 1 ENDORSES the review of its delegations in accordance with sections 5.18 and 5.46 of the Local Government Act 1995; - 2 NOTES that a full review of the Register of Delegation of Authority was undertaken and consultant's report received on the City of Joondalup's Register of Delegation of Authority and considered by the City's Audit and Risk Committee on the 31 January 2023 (Item 2 refers); - 3 BY AN ABSOLUTE MAJORITY ADOPTS the amended Register of Delegation of Authority as provided in Attachment 3 to Report CJ096-06/23.